Q: How has Covid-19 affected recruitment for placements, internships and graduate jobs?

 A: Yes, there are various careers related events throughout the academic year.
 Some of these are related to specific subject areas and might be in your class, and others are open to students from all subject areas.

-Careers events are currently taking place virtually, and will return on campus when it is safe to do so.
+Careers events are currently taking place virtually and will move to a hybrid delivery, with the return of some on campus events, during academic year 2021-22.
 Details can be found in the Appointments & Events Calendar in the Online Careers & Skills Centre and upcoming events are promoted via the Careers & Skills weekly newsletter that you will receive on a Friday afternoon.
 You can also keep an eye out on our Twitter account: @careersuws

 Q: Can I get help to find a part-time job?